quanted/esat/README.md

 To create, update or modify the existing documentation html, run
 <i>sphinx-build -M html . docs</i> from the command line at the project root directory running the python environment with the necessary sphinx packages.

+### Building Wheels and Compiling Rust
+The ESAT python package and cli are built using setuptools and setuptools-rust, with configuration details defined in pyproject.toml and Cargo.toml.

+The python package can be built with the standard <i>python -m build</i> from the project root directory.

+Build will compile the rust code and package up the python code combining them into the wheel for distribution.
+The resulting wheel and compressed file will be found in the project dist directory.